sebaslogen/resaca/resacahilt/README.md

 </details>

 <details>
-  <summary>Scope to a Composable a ViewModel injected by Hilt with a key</summary>
+  <summary>Scope a ViewModel injected by Hilt with a key to a Composable</summary>

 ```kotlin
 @Composable